The Crooked Treehouse

 I was incredibly excited for the Thirteenth Doctor.
 I like Jodie Whitaker as an actor, and I enjoyed the first season of Chris Chibnall's Broadchurch (I haven't seen the other seasons).

 I, uh.
 I don't love it.
 I love Jodie Whitaker as The Doctor.
-I love some of the risks they've taken in the interest in writing a more progressive series.
+I love some of the risks they've taken in the interest of writing a more progressive series.
 I like the idea of the companions.
-But ...
-I haven't been able to finish an honest Twelfth Season comprised only of episodes that I like.
+But ... it took me years to be able to finish an honest Twelfth Season comprised only of episodes that I like.
 Chibnall's take on the characters is Super Clunky.
-His companions are rarely given enough time to be interesting, and his Doctor takes a whole season to figure out who she is, which didn't work when Moffat/Capaldi tried it a few years ago, and it didn't work for Chibnall/Whittaker.
+His companions are rarely given enough time to be interesting, and his Doctor never quite figures out who she is, which didn't work when Moffat/Capaldi tried it for a single season a few years ago, and it didn't work for Chibnall/Whittaker.

 Picture